openfl/OpenFLDevelopersGuide/using-the-external-api/external-api-example-communicating-between-actions.md

 *   Using the reference to the project, the getStatus() method is called as though it’s a method of the SWF object.
 In this case the function name " getStatus" is used because that’s the name under which the Haxe function is registered using ExternalInterface.addCallback().
 *   The getStatus() Haxe method returns a value, and that value is assigned to the currentStatus variable, which is then assigned as the content (the value property) of the status text field.

-**_Note:_** _If you’re following along in the code, you’ve probably noticed that in the source code for the updateStatus() function, the line of code that calls the getSWF() function, is actually written as follows: var currentStatus = getSWF(&quot;${application}&quot;).getStatus(); The ${application} text is a placeholder in the HTML page template; when Adobe Flash Builder generates the actual HTML page for the application, this placeholder text is replaced by the same text that is used as the object tag’s id attribute and the embed tag’s name attribute (IntrovertIMApp in the example).
+**_Note:_** _If you’re following along in the code, you’ve probably noticed that in the source code for the updateStatus() function, the line of code that calls the getSWF() function, is actually written as follows: var currentStatus = getSWF("${application}").getStatus(); The ${application} text is a placeholder in the HTML page template; when Adobe Flash Builder generates the actual HTML page for the application, this placeholder text is replaced by the same text that is used as the object tag’s id attribute and the embed tag’s name attribute (IntrovertIMApp in the example).
 That is the value that is expected by the getSWF() function._

 The sendMessage() JavaScript function demonstrates passing a parameter to an Haxe function. (sendMessage() is thefunction that is called when the user presses the Send button on the HTML page.)

-&lt;script language=&quot;JavaScript&quot;&gt;
+&lt;script language="JavaScript"&gt;

 ...